 Routine care is required such as bathing, toenail clipping and ear cleaning.

-Since the Sphynx has very little hair to absorb body oils they have to be bathed more often than normal cats, at lease once every 1-2 weeks.
+BATHING: Since the Sphynx has very little hair to absorb body oils they have to be bathed more often than normal cats, at least once every 1-2 weeks.
 When bathing a Sphynx you can use a mild baby shampoo.
 If your Sphynx gets dirty in between baths they can be wiped down with a mild baby wipe.
 Our kittens start having baths at 6 weeks of age.
-Although, Sphynx have very little hair they still lick and groom themselves.

-The nails need to be kept clipped and clean.
-We DO NOT declaw our Sphynx…it is a painful process that we find unnecessary.
-If you are worried about damage to furniture we recommend you go to PetSmart and purchase Soft Claws nail Caps.
+NAILS: The nails need to be kept clipped and clean.
+We DO NOT declaw our Sphynx?!
+It is a painful process that we find unnecessary.
+If you are worried about damage to furniture we recommend you go to PetSmart and purchase Soft Claws Nail Caps.
 They slide over the tips of the nail without hurting your new feline friend.

-Sphynx also have a higher metabolism because of their need to keep warm, so they eat more then an average cat.
+FEEDING: Sphynx also have a higher metabolism because of their need to keep warm, so they eat more then an average cat.
 Always feed a premium dry and wet cat food.
 And fresh water at all times.
-We feed Purina Pro Plan and Royal Canin dry food.
-In addition we feed a “raw” diet that can be found at any quality pet feed store.
-Our guys love the rabbit, lamb, and venison!
+We feed 4Health Grain Free and Royal Canin dry food.
+In addition we feed a raw diet that can be found at any quality pet feed store.
+Our guys love the rabbit, lamb, and venison.